 General Production Process

-The quarried rough stone is shaped using such tools as an adze, pickaxe, chisel, or three-blade tool.
+The quarried rough stone is shaped using such tools as an adze, pickaxe, chisel, or three-blade tools.
 Each piece is carved to emphasize its soft curves and beautiful shapes, taking into account the overall balance of roundness, slopes, edge lines, and other elements.

 - 3. Joining The joint sections, apart from the roof and light box, are jointed using round tenons in accordance with a prescribed ratio.
 The round tenon is a round cylinder of stone which fits into a matching round mortise hole.

 - 4. Carving The stone lantern is decorated with engravings.
 Depending on the pattern or design to be carved, and in accordance with fixed standard dimensions and ratios, a different technique is applied for carving particular patterns.
 The carving techniques used are embossed carvings, line carvings, openworks, and carvings in the round for the carving techniques.
 The embossed carvings are stipulated for clouds, deers, Japanese maple leaves, dragons, beams, or herons.
-Line carving is used for dragons, waves, rope pattern, fans, or pine trees.
-Openwork is for a half moon, full moon, bats, windows, bottle gourds, double crosses, or interlaced circles, while carving in the round is used for monkeys or owls.
+The line carvings are used for dragons, waves, rope patterns, fans, or pine trees.
+The openworks are for a half moon, full moon, bats, windows, bottle gourds, double crosses, or interlaced circles, while carving in the round is used for monkeys or owls.

 - 5. Finishing After carving, the surface of the stone lantern is finished with specialized tools.
 There are several different finishing techniques, including polishing, stippling, and hammering.
 To finish the stone texture of the lantern, a style is chosen in accordance with the overall harmony of the piece, for example, smooth, granular, or even line, or a shark skin texture, or a rough natural stone finish.

 Where to Buy & More Information